Map of the whole of Shiga Prefecture

 Hikone Castle, one of the greatest castles in Japan, took about 20 years to build by Ii Naotsugu and Ii Naotaka and was completed in 1622.
 It was made using the stone walls and materials of Sawayama Castle, Azuchi Castle, Nagahama Castle, and Otsu Castle.
 The castle under the moonlight is beautiful and is considered one of the Eight Views of Lake Biwa.
 You can walk and watch the magnificent view of Hikone Castle, which survived the Ordinance for Disposal of Castles and the fires in the Meiji period (1868-1912).
 This castle is also known as Konkijo.
 It is said this is because the statue of Kannon riding a gold turtle was enshrined in a temple on Mt.
 Hikone before the castle was built.
 AddressHikone Machinaka Plaza 1F, 1-12-5 Honmachi, Hikone City, Shiga Prefecture Opening Hours8:30 to 17:00 Regular Closing Daywithout a holiday Website

-• Azuchi Castle Ruins no name
+• Azuchi Castle Ruins Recommended spots

 スポット画像未設定